Keith Emerson: Death

 Emerson died on 11 March 2016 in Santa Monica, California, of a self-inflicted gunshot wound to the head.
 His body was found at his Santa Monica home.
-Following a post-mortem, the medical examiner ruled Emerson's death a suicide, and concluded that he had also had heart disease and depression associated with alcohol.
+Following a post-mortem, the medical examiner ruled Emerson's death a suicide, and concluded that he also had heart disease and depression associated with alcohol.
 According to Emerson's girlfriend Mari Kawaguchi, Emerson had become "depressed, nervous, and anxious" because nerve damage had hampered his playing, and he was worried that he would perform poorly at upcoming concerts in Japan and disappoint his fans.